 Strong legal help from skilled medical malpractice attorneys in Maryland and Washington D.C.

 Severe medical mistakes should not go unpunished.
-Patients and loved ones of victims who have been harmed by medical negligence can reach out to the law firm of Schochor and Staton, P.A.
+Patients and loved ones of victims who have been harmed by medical negligence can reach out to the law firm of Schochor, Staton, Goldberg, and Cardea, P.A.
 To learn more, contact us today online, or by calling 410-234-1000.
 Our experienced attorneys serve clients in Washington D.C., Maryland, and across the country.